 The following steps apply to all applicants.
 An applicant for admission must submit complete application materials that include:

-2. GRE scores will only be waived for those who have an undergraduate GPA of 3.0 or higher.
+2. GRE scores will only be waived for those who have an undergraduate GPA of 3.0 or higher on a 4.0 scale according to US standards.
 If future students do not have a GPA of 3.0 or higher, then official GRE scores from ETS from an examination taken within the last 5 years are required.
 Institution code: 4841.
 (Substitution of GMAT or LSAT scores is acceptable for students seeking admission to a dual MBA/ITP or JD/ITP program.
 GMAT dept. code: 11S-MH-08.)

 3. An unofficial copy of your transcript(s) must be included in the online application.
 We require transcripts from each undergraduate and graduate institution you attended.
 This includes community colleges, summer sessions, and extension programs.
 While credits from one institution may appear on the transcript of a second institution, unofficial transcripts must be submitted from each institution, regardless of the length of attendance, and whether or not courses were completed.
 Failure to list and submit transcripts from all institutions previously attended is considered to be a violation of academic ethics and may result in the cancellation of your admission or dismissal from the university.
 Note: Official transcripts will be required upon admission to the program.
 Do not have official transcripts sent until requested.